BloodKillerr/FindMe/README.md

 <h2>Usage</h2>

-- When the game is launched, players start in main menu
+- When the game is launched, players start in the main menu
 - They can check out the settings or start a new game

 <h2>Gameplay Screenshots</h2>